giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Introduction

-In Giant Swarm we automatically configure Dex in our management clusters to allow you to authenticate using their own identity providers and manage their infrastructure using Kubernetes API.
+At Giant Swarm, we automatically configure `dex` in our management clusters to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the management cluster's Kubernetes API.

-For the workload clusters, where you run their applications, we do not enforce any OpenID Connect (OIDC) tool to enable single sign-on (SSO).
-Here we are going to expose the steps to follow in order to configure [dex](https://dexidp.io/) in those clusters.
+For workload clusters - where you run your applications - we do not enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
+Here, we're going to detail how to configure [dex](https://dexidp.io/) in those clusters, to provide SSO using OIDC.

 ![Multi Cluster Dex Architecture](dex-architecture.png)
 <!
 Source: https://drive.google.com/file/d/12Li9z2cqS8uWo1f9bGk6nwV6PLgty9g_>

 ## Why dex

-There are other projects that help to configure OIDC to access Kubernetes cluster APIs, but [dex](https://dexidp.io/) stands out about the others.
-First of all, it is not tied to Kubernetes, you can use `dex` to handle authentication and authorization for your apps.
-But the most impressive feature is how to handle different connectors.
-In reality `dex` acts like an identity provider `hub`, you can plug in different providers and allow you to choose between them when they want to log in.
+There are other projects that help to configure OIDC to access Kubernetes clusters, but we consider [dex](https://dexidp.io/) to be the most feature-rich.
+First of all, it is not tied to Kubernetes, so you can use `dex` to handle authentication and authorization for your own apps as well.
+Secondly, `dex` can act like an identity provider hub, where you can plug in different providers via different connectors, and choose between them when they want to log in.

 ## OIDC in Kubernetes

-Kubernetes API allows the users to authenticate using OIDC protocol making possible to enforce MFA or password policies thanks to your Identity Provider service.
-The API will use the `id_token` from the response as bearer token to authenticate the users.
+The Kubernetes API allows users to authenticate using the OIDC protocol, making it possible to enforce MFA or password policies by delegating to your Identity Provider.
+The API will use the field named `id_token` from the response as a bearer token to authenticate users.

 ## Configure the OIDC values on the cluster resource